Michelle Obama Shares Heartfelt Post To Celebrate Barack’s Birthday

-Michelle Obama shared a sweet birthday message and photo today for her husband, Barack, to celebrate the former president’s 59th birthday.
-The photo featured the couple along with their two daughters, Malia and Sasha, posing on a beach while in the caption Michelle described Barack as her favorite guy.
+Michelle Obama shared a sweet birthday message and photo today for her husband, Barack Obama, to celebrate the former president’s 59th birthday.
+The photo featured the couple along with their two daughters, Malia and Sasha, posing on a beach.
+In the caption, Michelle described Barack as her favorite guy.

-In the photo, the family is standing on a rocky cliff beside the water, with the couple’s youngest daughter being held in the arms of her father.
-The Obamas were dressed casually with Barack sporting a grey polo shirt and khakis and his wife wearing a floral-design tank top.
-Michelle is also wearing both a watch and a necklace while holding what appears to be a water bottle, with the logo being buffed out after the fact.
+In the photo, the family was standing on a rocky cliff beside the water, with the couple’s youngest daughter being held in the arms of her father.
+The Obamas were dressed casually, with Barack sporting a gray polo shirt and khakis and his wife wearing a floral-design tank top.
+Michelle was also wearing both a watch and a necklace while holding what appears to be a water bottle, with the logo being buffed out after the fact.

-The image appears to be somewhat dated, perhaps taken even before Obama was officially sworn in as 44th president in 2009.
-Along with their parents, the two children, now 22 and 19 years old, looked notably younger.
-Barack’s head was free of any of the grey hairs which began to sprout up towards the end of his presidency.
+The image appeared to be somewhat dated, perhaps taken even before Barack was officially sworn in as 44th president in 2009.
+Along with their parents, the two children, now 22 and 19 years old, were notably younger.
+Barack’s head was free of any of the gray hairs which began to sprout up toward the end of his presidency.

-The couple tied the knot in October of 1992 after having met while working at the same law firm in Chicago a few years earlier.
-On their first date, they went to see Spike Lee’s Do The Right Thing.
-Shortly after their marriage, the couple moved to a home on Chicago’s south side while the seeds of Barack’s political career were planted.

-The couple would face adversity in their relationship from early on, including a miscarriage.
-But Michelle continued to look to the future with brimming positivity in her birthday note.

 The photo message was loved by her followers, which includes 40.8 million on Instagram and 16.3 million on Twitter.